 Unopened apple butter can keep forever.
 Well not — FOREVER, but 12-18 months on the pantry, nice and cool and dry, it should be no problem.
 If kept refrigerated, your apple butter can last a little longer and if you’re freezing it, it should still be good even after two years.

-Stored continuously refrigerated, your apple butter should stay in a good condition for about a month.
+Stored continuously and refrigerated, your apple butter should stay in good condition for about a month.
 Freezing your apple butter can extend its shelf life to between one to two years.

 How to Properly Store Apple Butter

 Apple butter can be stored in the pantry, the refrigerator, and the freezer.
 Wherever it is you decide to keep it, I recommend you do so by keeping it in a jar or a can.
 Vacuum sealing apple butter ensures that air is not trapped in it.

 Once exposed to air, your apple butter has a much higher chance of spoilage as oxygen creates an environment for bacteria to grow.

 If you are freezing your apple butter, make sure that it is in a freezer-safe container otherwise you risk the glass container exploding and the freezer burning your apple butter.
 You should be able to find out if the container is freezer safe by checking its label.

 Also, remember to leave about an inch of space at the top of your container in case your apple butter expands while freezing.